-• The plan has a combined deductible amount of \$257 for covered Part B services from both in-network and out-of-network providers.
-Until you have paid the combined deductible amount, you must pay the full cost for covered Part B services from in-network or out-of-network providers.
-Once you have paid your deductible, we will pay our share of the costs for these services and you will pay your share.
-The benefits chart in Section 2 shows the service category deductibles.
+Your deductible is \$530.
+Until you have paid the deductible amount, you must pay the full cost for most of your covered services.
+(The deductible does not apply to the services that are listed below.)
+Once you have paid your deductible, we will begin to pay our share of the costs for covered medical services and you will pay your share (your copayment or coinsurance amount) for the rest of the calendar year.

-The deductible does not apply to some services.
+The deductible does not apply to some services, including certain preventive services received both in-network and out of network.
 This means that we will pay our share of the costs for these services even if you haven't paid your deductible yet.
 The deductible does not apply to the following services: